mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 ```
 function commit(
     CommitType commitType,
-    bytes16 maxImbalance,
     uint112 amount
   ) external;
 ```
 Used to create a commitment to add or remove funds from one of the pool's pairs.
-- `maxImbalance` The maximum difference between the pools that the user will tolerate.
-This is the ratio between the long and the short live balances.
-The value should be generated using the `PoolSwapLibrary.getRatio` method.

 #### uncommit
 ```